Zhang Shun

-Zhang Shun is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "White Jumping in the Waves", he ranks 30th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Zhang Shun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "White Stripe in the Waves", (Note: In older editions of the novel, Zhang Shun's nickname is "White Jumping in the Waves" (浪裡白跳), probably reflecting his ability to move in and out of the water like flying fish.
+In newer editions, his nickname is "White Stripe in the Waves" (浪裡白條).) he ranks 30th among the 36 Heavenly Spirits, the first third of the 108 Heroes.